 - Complete the online supplemental application for Honors College admission.

 Please note: The Honors College will obtain test scores and transcripts from the Office of Admissions.
 There is no need to send a duplicate copy to the Honors College.
-The Honors College will not accept scores from standardized tests received after January 15.
+The Honors College will not accept standardized test scores received after January 15.

 The Honors College application is supplemental to the Kent State University application and is one of the most important components in determining a student's "fit" for the Honors College.
 The application requires an essay of approximately 500 words, which provides an opportunity for students to express why they believe the Honors College will be a good opportunity for their undergraduate experience.